cchavez09/Premier-League-Analytics-Platform/README.md

 - **Match Predictions** – Predictive models analyze past performance to forecast outcomes.
 - **Historical Team Data** – Explore season-by-season statistics for every team for last 25 years.
 - **Visual Dashboards** – Interactive charts and team comparisons.
-- **Fast & Lightweight** – Flask API with optimized PostgreSQL queries for quick responses.
+- **Fast & Lightweight** – Express API with optimized PostgreSQL queries for quick responses.

 # How It Works
-- The **Flask backend** retrieves match and team data from football APIs and the PostgreSQL database.
+- The **Express backend** retrieves match and team data from football APIs and the PostgreSQL database.
 - The **React frontend** fetches this data and displays it as tables, graphs, and predictions.
 - The **data scripts** (`pullAllData.py`, `createTableData.py`) collect and structure CSV data into database tables.
 - The **prediction engine** (inside backend) uses statistical models and historical trends to compute win probabilities.

 # Contributors
 This project was developed as part of **COMP 330 – Software Engineering** at **Loyola University Chicago**.